Iguazu Falls, Argentina & Brazil

 Weather Considerations

-The months of September to May when temperatures are more moderate and the water levels are typically high, creating a more spectacular display are the best seasons to go to the Iguazu Falls.
+The best seasons to visit the Iguazu Falls are September to May, when temperatures are moderate and the water levels are typically high, creating a more spectacular display.
 However, the falls are impressive year-round.

 Seasonal Variations